-It would have been inconceivable not to include Cupertino's finest on this list.
+It would have been inconceivable not to include Cupertino's finest on any top brands list.
 "It's a truly great brand because it's become synonymous with innovation and outstanding design," says Paula Benson, partner at Form.
 "Its brand values permeate through absolutely everything, from usability to design to language to packaging to retail stores."

 "Apple has large revenues but only a very small number of products," Benson says.
 "The real hallmark is care."

-For Kieren Thorpe, creative director at BrandOpus Australia, beer brand Bass' bold use of a very simple primary shape and colour has helped it towards iconic status.
+For Kieren Thorpe, creative director at BrandOpus Australia, beer brand Bass's bold use of a very simple primary shape and colour has helped it towards top brand status.
 "It's since been redesigned with a bigger icon and a smaller word mark, giving it a much clearer standout," he believes.